TheAviationDoctor/FutureAirport/README.md

-# PhD
+# The Future Airport Project
-A repository of R code for my doctoral research on simulating the impacts of climate change on civil aircraft takeoff performance.
+A Shiny dashboard to visualize the amount of global warming to be expected at all 881 airports above one million passengers up to the year 2100 under four climate scenarios (SSPs).